oracle/weblogic-kubernetes-operator/docs-source/content/security/rbac.md

       in each namespace listed with the `domainNamespaces` setting.
       The `domainNamespaces` setting contains the list of namespaces that the operator is configured to manage.
+[^3]: The binding is assigned to the operator `ServiceAccount`.
+In additional, by default (when the `dedicated` value is set to `false`), those are ClusterRole and ClusterRoleBindings.
+However, if the `dedicated` value is set to `true`,  those will become Roles and RoleBindings in the namespace of the operator.